davclark/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_overview.rst

 ===========================================================

 In a course that has the cohort feature enabled, all students must be assigned to a cohort.
-To assure that all students are assigned, the system automatically creates a default cohort and assigns students to it if necessary.
+To ensure that all students are assigned, the system automatically creates a default cohort and assigns students to it if necessary.
 Creation of the default cohort only occurs if you do not define any automated cohorts for your course.
 Any student who is not assigned to a manual cohort is assigned to